 - Protect My Ministry background check

 All admissions to the Certificate program are offered subject to the completion of pre-seminary competencies and to the completion of all application requirements, e.g., official final transcripts from all post-secondary institutions previously attended.
 A student who continues to have missing items may be prevented from registering for courses until all requirements are complete.
-The application deadline for 2012-13 is March 31, 2012.
+The application deadline for Summer/Fall 2016 is March 31, 2016.

 Admissions Standards & Admissions Decisions